As1ss/CalculatorApp/README.md

 # CalculatorApp
-Just a calculator app developed in Android.
+Just a calculator app developed in Android with Kotlin.